Last week, we joined Parks Associates for an online event highlighting a hot topic for smart home brands around the world: brand loyalty.

 Elizabeth Parks, President and CMO, Parks Associates

 So why are these devices being returned?
-According to Parks Associates, most customers will report issues like a defective or broken product, a product that doesn’t work as advertised, or even misunderstanding of features.
+According to Parks Associates, most customers will report issues like a defective or broken product, a product that doesn’t work as advertised, or even a misunderstanding of features.

 The impact on customers